Zuplu/postfix-tlspol/README.md

   - Check each MX record (all servers in parallel), if one supports DANE.
 The DNS responses must be authorized (`ad` flag set).
   - Verify TLSA records for correctness and supported parameters, only then the `dane-only` policy (Mandatory DANE) will be returned.
   - In case of unsupported parameters or malformed TLSA records, `dane` (Opportunistic DANE) is returned.
   - In those edge cases, Postfix will try to enforce DANE if the TLSA records are usable.
-If they are not (despite valid DNSSEC signatures, e. g. malformed record set by the legitimate domain administrator or unsupported parameters), it will fall back to *mandatory* but unauthenticated TLS (thus `encrypt` at worst)
+If they are not (despite valid DNSSEC signatures, e. g. malformed record set by the legitimate domain administrator or unsupported parameters), it will fall back to *mandatory* but unauthenticated TLS (thus `encrypt` at worst).
   - If the TLSA records are usable but invalid (e. g. key fingerprint mismatch), the mail will be deferred (for both `dane` and `dane-only`), even if there is a valid MTA-STS policy (in conformance with [RFC 8461, 2](https://www.rfc-editor.org/rfc/rfc8461#section-2)).

 - **For MTA-STS:**